artBoffin/GooeyBrain/README.md

 # GooeyBrain

-Gui app for generating images using [Tensorflow](https://www.tensorflow.org/)
+GUI app for generating data, such as images, using [Tensorflow](https://www.tensorflow.org/)

+Current Beta release focuses on image generation.

 ### Installation
 To run on your comuter: